 - Degenerative diseases

-Beyond sprains and strains, neck pain is often caused by an acute injury or repetitive movements that stress the same muscles.
+Beyond sprains and strains, this pain is often caused by an acute injury or repetitive movements that stress the same muscles.

 What other symptoms can accompany my neck pain?